VII. Sage of Law & Social Justice

 - The CDAPAC Act labeled hemp as a schedule 1 drug along with heroin and LSD.
 Schedule 1 places these drugs as the worst of the worst and as having a high potential for abuse.

-- Between 2001 and 2010, 7 million people were arrested for possession of cannabis.
+- Between 2001 and 2010, over 7 million people were arrested for possession of cannabis.

 - States spend over $3 billion annually just to enforce the laws against cannabis.

 - In 2010, cops made a marijuana arrest every 37 seconds.

 - Communities of color have been targeted for decades, resulting in black people being almost four times more likely to get arrested for possession of marijuana than white people.